Aortic Dissection Awareness Day - September 19

 Aortic Dissection Awareness Day

-When is Aortic Dissection Awareness Day in 2025?
+When Is Aortic Dissection Awareness Day in 2026?

-Aortic Dissection Awareness Day is observed on September 19 each year.
+Aortic Dissection Awareness Day is observed annually on September 19.

 Observations